myelintek/documentation/user/annotation.rst

     .. image:: /_static/imgs/user/annotation/export_labelstudio_annotation_1.png
         :width: 600

-#) In the dialog, fill in the following fields.
+#) In the dialog, fill in the following fields, and then click on the *Select* button.

     * Source: the Label Studio view to export.